Ashish00172/Tourism-Website/README.md

-Tourest - Explore the World
+Tourist - Explore the World
 Project Description
 "Tourest - Explore the World" is a responsive web application designed to serve as a travel agency website.
 It aims to inspire users to "Explore Your Travel" and emphasizes that for some, "I travel not to go anywhere, but to go.
 I travel for travel's sake the great affair is to move.".
 The website provides information about various destinations, popular tours, and details about the agency's services.